Resources

 Tag search works across all providers simultaneously.
 Search for environment:production to find production resources in AWS, Azure, and GCP at once.

-By Provider and Region
+By provider and region

 Narrow results to a specific cloud provider or region using the filter controls at the top of the page.